cbernet/heppy/doc/INSTALL.md

 Any error message needs to be taken care of before going further.

-## Environment
+## Installation

-From this directory, run the initialization script, which makes a few executable scripts available to you:
+First [fork](https://help.github.com/articles/fork-a-repo/) the heppy repository on your github account.

+Then, [clone](https://help.github.com/articles/cloning-a-repository/) your copy of the heppy repository locally.

+Move to the `heppy` directory run the initialization script (to be done everytime you want to use heppy):

     source ./init.sh